copier-org/copier/CONTRIBUTING.md

 ### Write Documentation

-Voodoo could always use more documentation, whether as part of the official Voodoo docs, or even on the web in blog posts, articles, and such.
+The project could always use more documentation, whether as part of the official project docs, or even on the web in blog posts, articles, and such.

 ### Submit Feedback